 We think the stock market is an excellent home for long-term investments.
 For many investors this could include some exposure to the shares of US companies.
 We don’t feel there's currently a compelling case to significantly increase investments here.
 We prefer to take profits when a market has done well, and reinvest in areas that look more attractive.

 Wealth 150 Fund reviews

 Other Funds in the sector

-The manager aims to invest in smaller and medium-sized businesses in robust financial health and with growth potential that is being overlooked by other investors.
-Please note smaller companies are higher risk.
+The manager looks for small and medium-sized businesses with growth potential overlooked by other investors.
+Smaller companies are higher-risk than bigger businesses.

 Latest research updates